Date of Award

 To accomplish this, I draw on four interviews I conducted with former Sister missionaries about their traumatic experiences.
 Because I served a full time LDS mission and returned with trauma, I have occasionally included my own narratives in the analysis.

 Barker, Maygan, "A Marvelous Work and a Trauma: An Examination of Narratives Among Latter-Day Saint Sister Missionaries" (2021).
-All Graduate Plan B and other Reports.
+All Graduate Plan B and other Reports, Spring 1920 to Spring 2023.
 1557.

 Available for download on Tuesday, May 05, 2026